History of clothing in the Indian subcontinent: Pre-Mauryan era

 Even though scholars have debated the archaeological evidence from the pre-Mauryan era, a lot of terracotta artifacts by various scholars have been dated to the pre-Mauryan era which shows continuity of the dressing styles leading up to the Mauryan period.
 The terracotta also contain naturalistic style of depicting human faces just like Mauryan periods.
 The pre-Mauryan periods have been marked by the continuation of Indus arts and depict elaborate headdresses, conical hats with heavy earring.
-Bronze rattling mirror excavated from Pazyryk dated to the 4th century BC also depict Indians wearing typical Indian classical clothing such as dhoti wrap and tight-fitting half sleeved stitched shirts like kurta.
+Bronze rattling mirror excavated from Pazyryk dated to the 4th century BCE also depict Indians wearing typical Indian classical clothing such as the dhoti wrap and tight-fitting half-sleeved stitched shirts like kurta.
 Another pre-Mauryan archaeological evidence of Indian dressing comes from Saurashtra janapada coins which are one of the earliest representations of Indian pre-Mauryan arts.
 The coins are dated between 450 and 300 BCE and have been repeatedly over struck just like punch-marked coins.

 Mauryan period

-During the Mauryan dynasty (322–185 BC) the earliest evidence of stitched female clothing is available from the statue of a woman(from Mathura, 3rd century BCE).
+During the Mauryan dynasty (322–185 BC) the earliest evidence of stitched female clothing is available from the statue of a woman (from Mathura, 3rd century BCE).
 Ladies in the Mauryan Empire often used to wear an embroidered fabric waistband with drum-headed knots at the ends.
 As an upper garment, people's main garment was uttariya, a long scarf.
 The difference existed only in the manner of wearing.
 Sometimes, its one end is thrown over one shoulder and sometimes it is draped over both shoulders.

-In textiles, mainly cotton, silk, linen, wool, muslin, etc. are used as fibers.
+In textiles, mainly cotton, silk, linen, wool, muslin, etc. are used as fibres.
 Ornaments latched on to a special place in this era also.
-Some of the jewelry had their specific names also.
+Some of the jewellery had their specific names also.
 Satlari, chaulari, paklari were some of the necklaces.

-Men wore Antariya (knee-length, worn in kachcha style with the fluted end tucked in at center front) and Tunic (one of the earliest depictions of the cut and sewn garment; it has short sleeves and a round neck, full front opening with ties at the neck and waist, and is hip length).
+Men wore Antariya (knee-length, worn in kachcha style with the fluted end tucked in at centre front) and Tunic (one of the earliest depictions of the cut and sewn garment; it has short sleeves and a round neck, full front opening with ties at the neck and waist, and is hip length).
 A statue of a warrior shows Boots (fitting to the knees cap) and a band (tied at the back over short hair).
 A broad flat sword with cross straps on the sheath is suspended from the left shoulder.